 The signalling robots are meant to rid humans of an important yet repetitive task, allowing us to focus on more “creative” work.
 What if we took them out of the intended context, thus rendering their presence itself “redundant,” and put them in a new context—that is, the site of “creative” urban intervention as part of a major design biennale?

-The two automatons symbolically represent the two of us, Sulki Choi and Min Choi, practically replacing our presence on street.
-The garments were designed to better reflect who we are – graphic designers.
-We created urban-designerly camouflage patterns using Mac Paint Infinite Fill Patters.
+The two automatons symbolically represented the two of us, and practically replaced our presence on street.
+The garments were designed to reflect who we are (graphic designers).
+We created urban-designer camouflage patterns using MacPaint Infinite Fill Patterns.
 MacPaint was a bitmap-based graphics painting software program released with the original Macintosh computer in 1984.
-Because the Mac then couldn’t display colors, the patterns were used to express tonality.
-Just like the signaling robots were devised to free humans of tedious, repetitive work, the Infinite Fill Patterns freed us of the infinite work of editing graphics pixel-by-pixel.
+Because the Mac back then couldn’t display colors, expression of tonality had to rely on bitmap patterns.
+Just like the signalling robots were devised to free humans of tedious, repetitive work, the Infinite Fill Patterns freed us of the infinite work of editing graphics pixel-by-pixel.